babasahebpinjar/docker_ELK/README.md

 # Get Logstach up and running.

-1. Download and unzip Logstach from official site LogstachOfficialDownload
+1. Download and unzip Logstach from official site https://www.elastic.co/downloads/logstash .

 Running Logstach involves setting up the config file and running Logstach with that config file, which I will explain with an example.